 The QIM Structural Notes series documents the structural‑behavioural characteristics observed within the Quantum Interpretive Model (QIM).
 Each volume presents a curated set of neutral, non‑predictive observations that describe how structural behaviour appears, evolves, and interacts within index‑level dynamics.

+This series does not provide forecasts, signals, or directional guidance.
 Its purpose is to record structural behaviour as it exists — not as it might unfold.

 Purpose of the Series